schwilklab/lab-resources/lab-org/data-management.md

 # Overview #

 All of our work involves data.
-With multiple simultaneous projects ranging in size from a few rows of data to millions of records, it is important that we are organized.
+With multiple simultaneous projects ranging in size from a few rows to millions of records, it is important that we are organized.
 Data management means

 1. Recording data in a way that loses no information (format decisions, metadata)
 2. Ensuring that all data is collected and none goes missing (version control, backups)
-3. Ensuring that we can understand our data months or years from now (metadata)
+3. Ensuring that we (and others) can understand our data months or years from now (metadata)
 4. Keeping a record of all decisions regarding our data, all transformations, all reshaping, all corrections (scripts, version control)
 5. Visualizing and analyzing our data (R scripts)